ErlisI/Runner/README.md

 ```
 Finally, press the link that appears in the front end's terminal to open the website.

-To contact us you can send us a message via emails:
+To contact us you can send us a message via email:

-Thanks for you support, Have a good one.
+Thanks for your support, Have a good one.